eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/TRG 6.02 API Versioning.md

 ## Description

-For public REST-APIs (= not hidden behind an EDC aspect), the Version number MUST be included in the URL.
+For public REST-APIs (= not hidden behind an EDC aspect), the Version number **must** be included in the URL.

 Example:  `https://example.com/api/v2/customers`

-An standard SHOULD offer the following aliases as well (meaning they all answer identically to HTTP requests):
+A standard **should** offer the following aliases as well (meaning they all answer identically to HTTP requests):

 `https://example.com/api/v2.1/customers`

 `https://example.com/api/latest/customers`

-For the version in the URL, semantic versioning MUST be used.
+For the version in the URL, semantic versioning **must** be used.

-Old endpoints (that have been offered bevor) and are not supported anymore MUST respond with an appropriate HTTP 30x status code and the new location (URL).
+Old endpoints (that have been offered bevor) and are not supported anymore **must** respond with an appropriate HTTP 30x status code and the new location (URL).

 For example, when v3 of an API is released, an request to `https://example.com/api/v2/customers` would return HTTP 301 (moved permanently) and point to `https://example.com/api/v3/customers`

-Queries and fragments MAY be used, so the following example is valid:
+Queries and fragments **may** be used, so the following example is valid:

         https://example.com:443/messaging/v1/messages?textContains=AMG#resultlist
         \___/   \______________/\___________________/\_______________/ \________/